Zero-Waste Wedding Guide

 Plant-based dishes help preserve natural resources because they require 39 gallons of water per serving compared to meat-based options.

-Work with your caterer to establish a plan for leftover food through guest take-home containers or partnerships with local food shelters.
+Work with your caterer to establish a plan for leftover food, using guest take-home containers or partnering with local food shelters.

 Include specific waste reduction requirements in your catering contract, and coordinate with your venue to ensure they can support your zero-waste initiatives.

-After your wedding, evaluate the effectiveness of your strategies to help other couples planning similar celebrations.
+After your wedding, evaluate the effectiveness of your strategies to help other couples plan similar celebrations.

 Earth-Friendly Wedding Attire